-The Homeless Youth Dual Diagnosis Initiative (HYDDI) focuses on developing the knowledge and abilities of youth homelessness workers in the Northern Division (Metropolitan), including Hope Street workers to identify and respond with early intervention to the complex needs, such as the Dual Diagnosis of mental health and substance use, of young people experiencing homelessness.
+Northern Homeless Youth Dual Diagnosis Initiative (HYDDI) focuses on developing the knowledge and abilities of youth Specialist Homelessness Services workers in the north of Melbourne, including Hope Street workers, to identify and respond with early intervention to the complex needs of young people experiencing homelessness.

 What does the program offer?

-The program fosters helpful, ongoing partnerships between mental health, drug and alcohol and youth homelessness services and offers the following to all homelessness services in the North and West Metropolitan Region:
+The initiative fosters ongoing partnerships between mental health, drug and alcohol and youth homelessness services and provides:

 - primary consultation offering a confidential specialist mental health and substance use assessment, with the case manager present to promote capacity building

 - secondary consultation advising case managers on brief interventions and strategies, information on referral for specialist treatment, services coordination and clinical problem solving